-The UK journalists killed covering conflicts of the 21st century
+The UK journalists killed doing their jobs since 2000

-Belfast-born journalist Lyra McKee has become the 15th UK journalist to be killed covering conflict since 2000, and the second to be killed inside the UK in that time.
+Dom Phillips has become the 16th UK journalist to be killed since 2000 in the course of reporting.

-Freelance writer McKee was shot and killed during rioting in Derry on Thursday night.

-It is understood that McKee, who has frequently reported on the legacy of the Troubles in Northern Ireland, had arrived at the scene with her partner Sara to report on the story.

-A statement from the Belfast and District branch of the National Union of Journalists, of which she was a member, said McKee had “only just finished discussing the situation with a colleague in Belfast when she was shot”.

-The group also said: “There is no comfort for us in knowing that her killing, unlike that of Martin O’Hagan or Veronica Guerin, was not targeted.
-Like them, Lyra was killed because she was a journalist.”
+Phillips and an expert accompanying him, Bruno Araujo Pereira, went missing in a remote area of the western Amazon rainforest in Brazil on Sunday 5 June in the course of reporting for a book on deforestation and its potential solutions.

+Two bodies were found and it was confirmed on Friday 17 June that dental records had identified one of them as Phillips.

+Phillips’ family have said he was “lost doing the important job of investigative journalism”.

-Since 2000, 15 UK journalists (including US-born Marie Colvin) have been killed reporting on conflict.
+Since 2000, 16 UK journalists (including US-born Marie Colvin) have been killed in the course of their reporting – mostly during conflicts.

 Three of those were killed covering the wave of uprisings and violence which erupted across the Middle East from early 2011 – Sky News cameraman Mick Deane, freelance photographer Tim Hetherington, and Sunday Times foreign correspondent Colvin.